 - Removal of Contaminated Sediment within Areas of Known Concern.
 Planned removal programs are in place for IR Site 7 (former Navy facility in the Port of Long Beach) and Berth 240 (former Southwest Marine facility in the Port of Los Angeles).
 Contaminated sediment will be removed by Port of Long Beach and Port of Los Angeles. - Sediment Management Plan, Prioritization Assessment for Contaminated Sediment Management.
-Sediment will be evaluated through the Sediment Quality Objective (SQO) process detailed in the SQO Part 1.
-If chemicals within sediments are contributing to an impaired benthic community or toxicity, then causative agent(s) will be determined using SQO recommended procedures, SQO Part I (VII.
+Sediment will be evaluated through the Sediment Quality Objective (SQO) process detailed in the Enclosed Bays and Estuaries Plan (i.e., SQO Part 1 as amended).
+If chemicals within sediments are contributing to an impaired benthic community or toxicity or fish tissue, then causative agent(s) will be determined using SQO recommended procedures, including SQO Part I (VII.
 F.).
 Impacted sediments will be included in the list of sites to be managed.
-The sites to be managed by the Ports will be prioritized for management and coupled with Port projects when feasible.
-This process will prioritize management efforts on sites that have the greatest impact to the overall health of the benthic community and allow sites with lower risks to be addressed in later phases when opportunities can be coupled to capital projects.
-As management actions are planned for a contaminated site, site-specific cleanup criteria will be determined following port-established protocols that are consistent with state and national guidance.
+The sites to be managed by the responsible parties will be prioritized for management and coupled with other planned projects when feasible.
+Prioritized sites shall include known hot spots, including but not limited to Consolidated Slip and Fish Harbor.
+For these prioritized sites, the sediment management plan shall include concrete actions and milestones, including numeric estimate of load reductions or removal, to remediate the priority areas and shall demonstrate the atcitons to address prioritized hot spots will be initiated and completed as early as possible during the 20-year TMDL implementation period.
+This process will prioritize management efforts on sites that have the greatest impact to the overall health of the benthic community and fish tissue and allow sites with lower risks to be addressed in later phases when opportunities can be coupled to capital projects.
+As management actions are planned for a contaminated site, site-specific cleanup criteria will be determined following established protocols that are consistent with state and national policy and guidance.
 The site will then be managed and the improvements confirmed through a sediment monitoring program.
 A flow chart showing a potential sediment monitoring and priority assessment program is included in Figure 7-1.